United Kingdom Compound Interest Calculator

 Gold & Precious Metals

-Medium RiskPhysical gold from Royal Mint, Gold ETFs on LSE, or gold funds.
+Medium RiskPhysical gold from The Royal Mint, gold ETFs on the LSE, or gold funds.
 UK gold sovereigns are CGT-free.
 Traditional inflation hedge and safe-haven asset.

 - Inflation hedge